w3c/wai-bcase/alt-version.md

  <li>people with &ldquo;situational limitations&rdquo; such as in bright sunlight or in an environment where they cannot listen to audio</li>
  <li>people using a slow Internet connection, or who have limited or expensive bandwidth, which is common in some rural areas and geographical regions</li>
  </ul>

+[^without]: without-Specific examples of how accessibility requirements benefit users without disabilities are in [Web Accessibility Benefits People With and Without Disabilities](https://www.w3.org/WAI/bcase/soc.html#groups).

-[^1]: Specific examples of how accessibility requirements benefit users without disabilities are in [Web Accessibility Benefits People With and Without Disabilities](https://www.w3.org/WAI/bcase/soc.html#groups).
+[^1]: 1-Specific examples of how accessibility requirements benefit users without disabilities are in [Web Accessibility Benefits People With and Without Disabilities](https://www.w3.org/WAI/bcase/soc.html#groups).

 <p>This 7&#189;-minute video shows the impact of accessibility and the benefits for everyone in a variety of situations:</p>
 <iframe title="Video" width="560" height="315" src="https://www.youtube-nocookie.com/embed/3f31oufqFSM" allowfullscreen=""></iframe>